Guidelines for Graduate Education during COVID-19

 - Review research and plans to complete in a timely fashion; modify as appropriate

-- Prioritize research for graduate student degree completion; revisit required number of publications beyond Graduate School minimum (1 for master's degree, 2 for Ph.D.) and faculty centric research
+- Prioritize research for graduate student degree completion; revisit required number of manuscripts beyond Graduate School ETD minimum (1 for master's degree, 2 for Ph.D.) and faculty centric research

 - Consider alternative dissertation formats and topics